dotnet/docs/docs/core/project-sdk/msbuild-props-desktop.md

 ## Enable .NET Desktop SDK

-To use WinForms or WPF, configure your project file.

-### .NET 5 and later versions

-Specify the following settings in the project file of your WinForms or WPF project:
+To use WinForms or WPF, specify the following settings in the project file of your WinForms or WPF project:

 - Target the .NET SDK `Microsoft.NET.Sdk`.
 For more information, see [Project files](overview.md#project-files).
-- Set [`TargetFramework`](msbuild-props.md#targetframework) to a Windows-specific target framework moniker, such as `net6.0-windows`.
+- Set [`TargetFramework`](msbuild-props.md#targetframework) to a Windows-specific target framework moniker, such as `net8.0-windows`.
 - Add a UI framework property (or both, if necessary):
   - Set [`UseWPF`](#usewpf) to `true` to import and use WPF.
   - Set [`UseWindowsForms`](#usewindowsforms) to `true` to import and use WinForms.